1150533141

 Executive Director and Wealth Advisor, J.P.
 Morgan Wealth Management

 Volatility in the market over the last few years has prompted many wealth management clients to wrestle with whether to invest their cash or keep it on the sideline.
-With short-term cash and cash equivalents paying approximately 4.5%, the S&P 500 up 15% year-to-date and fears of even a mild recession, many find themselves struggling with making the decision to deploy their cash reserves into the markets.
+With short-term cash and cash equivalents paying competitive yields, the S&P 500 generating strong returns and concerns about the economy's trajectory, many struggle to decide how much cash to hold, how much to invest, and what to do when unexpected expenses arise.
+If this sounds like you, then it could be worth learning about a portfolio line of credit.

-Securities-based lending is a form of credit backed by taxable marketable securities.
-In order to determine the amount of available credit and interest rates charged on a portfolio line of credit, many institutions that offer securities-based lending will analyze the credit quality and market value of underlying collateral assets.
-Clients often pay no fees to set up these lines of credit and are only charged interest on the amounts borrowed.
+Securities-based lending is a form of credit backed by marketable securities in a taxable account (not retirement).
+In order to determine the amount of available credit and interest rates charged on a portfolio line of credit, many institutions that offer securities-based lending will analyze the credit quality and lending value of underlying collateral assets.
+Clients often pay no fees to set up or maintain these lines of credit, and clients are only charged interest on the amounts borrowed.
+Some firms may have minimum asset levels and minimum draw amounts, which may vary by state.

-A portfolio line of credit can be an effective backup source of liquidity that helps insulate a portfolio from untimely liquidations, capital gains and loss of investment income.
-A credit line may also be a more tax efficient method of managing short term cash needs while maintaining longer term investment strategies.
+A portfolio line of credit can be an effective alternative source of liquidity that helps insulate a portfolio from the need to liquidate securities, capital gains and disruption to an investment strategy.
+A credit line may also be a more tax-efficient method of managing short-term cash needs while maintaining longer-term investment strategies.

-Although interest rates have risen sharply in the last two years, borrowing against your fully invested longer term portfolio may still offer you a strategy that enables your principal to grow while outpacing your cost of capital.
+Clients that borrow on a portfolio line of credit are charged the daily floating Secured Overnight Financing Rate plus a spread.
+Interest rates have begun a slow decline in the past year due to Federal Open Market Committee rate cuts, which means that borrowing against your fully paid-for, longer-term portfolio may still offer a way to maintain your wealth strategy while outpacing your cost of capital.
 Depending on asset allocations, market performance and amounts borrowed, the underlying portfolio may be able to support the loan fully without sacrificing material upside on the principal compared to remaining all in cash.

 Managing an unexpected opportunity